 Our first contribution is a family of composable specifications for Paxos' core subroutines.
 Our starting point is the deconstruction of SD-Paxos by Boichat et al. [2,3], allowing one to consider a distributed consensus instance as a shared-memory concurrent program.
 We introduce novel specifications for Boichat et al.'s modules, and let them be non-deterministic.
 This might seem as an unorthodox design choice, as it weakens the specification.
 To show that our specifications are still strong enough, we restore the top-level deterministic abstract specification of the consensus, which is convenient for client-side reasoning.
 The weakness introduced by the non-determinism in the specifications has been impelled by the need to prove that the implementations of Paxos' components refine the specifications we have ascribed [9].
 We prove the refinements modularly via the Rely/Guarantee reasoning with prophecy variables and explicit linearisation points [11, 26].
-On the other hand, this weakness becomes a virtue when better understanding the volatile nature of Boichat et al.'s abstractions and of the Paxos algorithm, which may lead to newer modifications and optimisations.
+On the other hand, this weakness becomes a virtue when better understanding the volatile nature of Boichat et al.'s abstractions.

 Our second contribution is a methodology for verifying composite consensus protocols by reusing the proofs of their constituents, targeting specifically Multi-Paxos.
-We distill protocol-aware system optimisations into a separate semantic layer and show how to obtain the realistic Multi-Paxos implementation from SD-Paxos by a series of transformations to the network semantics of the system, as long as these transformations preserve the behaviour observed by clients.
+We do so by distilling protocol-aware system optimisations into a separate semantic layer and showing how to obtain the realistic Multi-Paxos implementation from SD-Paxos by a series of transformations to the network semantics of the system, as long as these transformations preserve the behaviour observed by clients.
 We then provide a family of such transformations along with the formal conditions allowing one to compose them in a behaviour-preserving way.

 We validate our approach for construction of modularly verified consensus protocols by providing an executable proof-of-concept implementation of Multi-Paxos with a high-level shared memory-like interface, obtained via a series of behaviour-preserving network transformations.
-The full proofs of lemmas and theorems from our development, as well as some boilerplate definitions, are given in the appendices of the supplementary extended version of this paper.3
+The full proofs of lemmas and theorems from our development, as well as some boilerplate definitions, are given in the appendices at the end of the paper.